-A baby never has more brain cells in his life than on the day he is born.
+A baby never has more brain cells in her life than on the day she is born.
 However, it is the connections between these cells that are important for intelligence and coordination.
 The connections between the brain cells are formed and strengthened by sensory information and experience – and so a certain amount of sensory input and fertile experiences are necessary for the brain to develop optimally.

 However when stimulation in the environment becomes overwhelming, the brain enters a zone of stress in which little can be learned and which is not optimal for enhancing development.
 An example would be the pressure of taking a driving examination for the first time.
 When stressed like this, we make more mistakes than when we are relaxed.
 It is this over-stimulated state and stressed state that many infants find themselves in, owing to the frenzy for stimulation.

 So what is needed is an enriched, but not over-stimulating environment and routine.
-Every child has a natural desire to develop and master his world.
+Every child has a natural desire to develop and master her world.
 Parents should harness this enthusiasm.
 They should provide an enriched environment and they should facilitate play, in order to enhance development.

 How to modulate stimulation

 What is important is that:

 • We do stimulate our babies in order to enhance their development

 • Babies are not over-stimulated